seattleflu/documentation/barcodes.md

 database for future reference.
 A PDF of formatted barcode labels will be made and saved to your computer.

+> Note: If you need to recreate labels for a previously generated set of
+> barcodes, use the `id3c identifier labels` command.

 Open up the new _barcode-labels.pdf_ file.
 It should have 20 pages (of 52 barcodes each) formatted to print on a box of [LCRY-1100-Y][] sheets.